nerdalize/rotor/README.md

 # rotor
-A toolkit for developing Go applications on top of AWS Lambda et al.
+A minimalistic toolkit for developing Go applications on top of AWS Lambda.